Peter G. Miller: Making Newsman's Privilege a National Right

 Doctors, lawyers, and clerics all have a protected right to interact in private with patients, clients, and congregants.
 In "Newsman's Privilege: An Issue of Press Freedom,” Miller found that journalists often had little if any way to protect sources at the state level.
 The article called for the establishment of a federal newsman's privilege act that would protect reporters in all states.
 Miller's piece was published by The Quill (July 1971), the national magazine of Sigma Delta Chi, what is now known as the Society of Professional Journalists (SPJ).
+Also see Miller's Why a Media Shield Is Impossible from The Huffington Post, May 13, 2013:

 Who Uses the Freedom of Information Act (FOIA)?

 Miller's early study of the Freedom of Information Act (FOIA) found that it helped journalists informally pressure federal agencies to provide information.
 However, some four years after the 1967 passage of the legislation, formal FOIA appeals by journalists were rare.
 Miller's study showed that of 133 formal FOIA requests just 12 came from the media while most came from private attorneys and business interests.
 From Freedom of Information Act: Boon or Bust for the Press?, Editor & Publisher, July 8, 1972.